atextor/atextor.github.com/_posts/2020-07-27-building-a-decent-java-cli.md

    Starting a Java-based CLI (symbol picture) [Author: [Rowan](https://www.flickr.com/photos/bupp/), Licenced [by-nc-nd](https://creativecommons.org/licenses/by-nc-nd/2.0/), [Source](https://www.flickr.com/photos/bupp/424464685/)]
    [![Sleeping at the keyboard]({{ "/assets/cli-sleep.jpg" | prepend: site.baseurl }})]({{ "/assets/cli-sleep.jpg" | prepend: site.baseurl }})

-1. The command might have some `login` functionality (think e.g. Microsoft Azure CLI `az` or Travis CI `travis`) and needs to locally store credentials.
+1. The following is just an example: The command might have some `login` functionality (think e.g.
+   Microsoft Azure CLI `az` or Travis CI `travis`) and needs to locally store credentials.
 Do I only have a choice between storing credentials in plain text or to reinvent the wheel?
 Of course not.
    Look up for example .authinfo.gpg, how `git` is handling credential storage (auth helpers) or platform-specific mechanisms such as keyrings.
 Yes, even when you're not building a GUI, it's possible to use OS APIs.
+The more general point is: Please stick to the best practices.
+Chances are high someome already solved that problem[^1].

 ## How to Build it in Java